kanekos99/blog/src/posts/2025-12-05-Blog-Dev-Log-1.md

 All of the posts on this site are written in Markdown language, which I've used to write Github README.md files before, but didn't realise how flexible it was until now.

-One problem I thought I would have with writing posts in Markdown that I planned to add images to my posts, and I didn't know how I could style time in Markdown.
-However, I have since learnt that you can add HTML directly in Markdown, and that immedately made this super simple, since I can just add the image, you know, _in HTML_.
+One problem I thought I would have with writing posts in Markdown that I planned to add images to my posts, and I didn't know how I could style them in Markdown.
+However, I have since learnt that you can add HTML directly in Markdown, and that immediately made this super simple, since I can just add the image, you know, _in HTML_.

-Also, if I wanted to add some special styling for any particular text, I can simply add a HTML tag around it, assign a class to it, and then style it in CSS.
+Also, if I wanted to add some special styling for any particular text, I can simply add an HTML tag around it, assign a class to it, and then style it in CSS.

 <p class="demo-text-markdown">Like this</p>